-All children entering Kindergarten should be fully immunised and must present an Immunisation certificate at the time of school enrolment which are placed on the child's file.
-The certificate can be downloaded from the Medicare website or obtained from your Family Doctor.
+All children entering Kindergarten must present an Immunisation history statement at the time of school enrolment which are placed on the child's file.
+The history statement can be downloaded from the Medicare website or obtained from your Family Doctor.
 A copy of the 'Blue Book' is not acceptable.
 Copies of the child's immunisation record are placed on the child's file.